BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Experiments

 \section{Experiments}

-We aim to address four central questions in our experiments. \textsf{(Q1)}: Does BiNoMaP demonstrate significant advantages over state-of-the-art visuomotor-based or RL-based baselines? \textsf{(Q2)}: Are all the components in the multi-phase modular design of BiNoMaP necessary and beneficial? \textsf{(Q3)}: Can the proposed BiNoMaP framework generalize across a wide range of non-prehensile skills and rapidly adapt to diverse object shapes? \textsf{(Q4)}: Can the skills learned by BiNoMaP serve as effective building blocks for accomplishing higher-level downstream manipulation tasks?
+We aim to address five central questions in our experiments. \textsf{(Q1)} Does BiNoMaP demonstrate significant advantages over state-of-the-art visuomotor-based or RL-based baselines? \textsf{(Q2)} Are all the components in the multi-phase modular design of BiNoMaP necessary and beneficial? \textsf{(Q3)} Can the proposed BiNoMaP framework generalize across a wide range of non-prehensile skills and rapidly adapt to diverse object shapes? \textsf{(Q4)} Can the learned category-level primitives in BiNoMaP generalize across dual-arm robotic platforms with different kinematics without requiring retraining or primitive redesign? \textsf{(Q5)} Can the skills learned by BiNoMaP serve as effective building blocks for accomplishing higher-level downstream long-horizon manipulation tasks?